SubrataBauri/DevOps-Essentials/Thinkster/Docker-Fundamentals/4-Persisting-Data.md

 - Start the bash shell in a container running your nginx image
   - Mount a new named or anonymous volume to /var/www/html
 - What can you find in the directory /var/www/html?

+## When to Use Bind mount and Volumes
+### Bind mounts

+- When we want to access data from the host and the container source code and configuration files

+### Volume

+- When we want to persist data from the container
+- When we want to share data between containers.